Moriori genocide: Invasion

-In 1835, with the forced assistance of Pākehā mariners, around 900 Māori people from Ngāti Mutunga and Ngāti Tama sailed to the Chatham Islands.
-They then were welcomed to the islands by the Moriori and enjoyed their hospitality.
-This group arrived in two waves.
-The first arrived on 19 November 1835 via the hijacked European ship Lord Rodney and carried 500 people along with guns, clubs and axes.
-This first group killed and hung up a 12-year-old Moriori girl.
-The second group arrived on 5 December 1835.
+In 1835, with the forced assistance of the crew, several hundred Māori, mostly of Ngāti Mutunga and Ngāti Tama at Port Nicholson, sailed to the Chatham Islands aboard the brig whaler Lord Rodney in two sailings.
+The hijacked ship carried 500 people on the first sailing, which arrived on 19 November 1835.
+The second sailing arrived on 5 December 1835.
 With the arrival of the second group "parties of warriors armed with muskets, clubs and tomahawks, led by their chiefs, walked through Moriori tribal territories" and "curtly informed the inhabitants that their land had been taken and the Moriori living there were now vassals."
+When some Moriori argued back, they were killed.

-Due to the new arrivals' hostility, a hui (council) of 1,000 Moriori was convened at settlement called Te Awapatiki to debate possible responses.
-Younger members argued that the Moriori could fight back as they outnumbered Māori two-to-one.
+Due to the new arrivals' hostility, a council of 1,000 Moriori was convened at Te Awapātiki, on the eastern side of the island, to debate possible responses.
+Younger members argued that the Moriori should fight back as they outnumbered Māori two-to-one.
 Elders, however, argued Nunuku's Law should not be broken.
 Despite knowing Māori were not pacifist, Moriori ultimately decided to stay pacifist against the invaders, describing Nunuku's Law as "a moral imperative".

-Although the council decided in favour of peace, the invading Māori inferred that the decision was a prelude to war.
-Violence erupted and around 300 Moriori were killed, with hundreds more enslaved.
-The invaders killed around 10% of the population in a ritual that included staking out women and children on the beach and leaving them to die in great pain over several days.
+Although the council decided in favour of peace, the invading Māori inferred that the meeting was a prelude to war.
+They launched a pre-emptive attack on Moriori in their homes as soon as they had returned from the council.
+Around 300 Moriori were killed, with hundreds more enslaved.
+The Māori ritually killed around 10% of the population.
+Stakes were driven into some of the women, who were left to die in pain.

 During the period of enslavement the Māori invaders forbade the speaking of the Moriori language.
 They forced Moriori to desecrate sacred sites by urinating and defecating on them.
 Moriori were forbidden to marry Moriori or Māori or to have children.
 This was different from the customary form of slavery practised on mainland New Zealand.

-A total of 1,561 Moriori died between the invasion in 1835 and the release of Moriori from slavery in 1863, and in 1862 only 101 Moriori remained.
-Causes of death include murder but also introduced Western diseases.
+A total of 1,561 Moriori died between the invasion in 1835 and the release of Moriori from slavery by the British in 1863, and in 1862 only 101 Moriori remained.
+In addition to the many who were killed by homicide, many others died of diseases brought by Europeans.

 Government dealings

-Moriori petitioned the Government from the 1850s for recognition of their status as the indigenous population of the islands and for restoration of their lands.
+Moriori petitioned the New Zealand Government from the 1850s for recognition of their status as the indigenous population of the islands and for restoration of their lands.
 The release of Moriori from slavery in 1863 occurred via a proclamation by the resident magistrate of the Chatham Islands.

 In 1870, a Native Land Court was established to adjudicate competing land claims; by this time most Māori had returned to Taranaki.
 The court ruled in favour of the Māori, awarding them 97% of the land.
 The judge ruled that since the Moriori had been conquered by Māori they did not have ownership rights of the land.